olebole/irafdoc/doc/imcoords.ccxymatch.rst

   <dt><b>nmatch = 30</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='nmatch' Line='nmatch = 30' -->
   <dd>The maximum number of celestial and pixel coordinates used
-  by the <tt>"triangles"</tt> pattern matching algorithm.
+  by the <span style="font-family: monospace;">"triangles"</span> pattern matching algorithm.
 If either list contains more coordinates than nmatch, the lists are subsampled.
-Nmatch should be kept small as the computation and memory requirements of the <tt>"triangles"</tt>
+Nmatch should be kept small as the computation and memory requirements of the <span style="font-family: monospace;">"triangles"</span>
   algorithm depend on a high power of the lengths of the respective lists.
   </dd>
   </dl>